GenesysCloudBlueprints/vonage-video-blueprint/blueprint/index.md

+---
-# Deployment Guide for Vonage Video on Genesys Cloud
+title: Deployment Guide for Vonage Video on Genesys Cloud
+indextype: blueprint
+icon: blueprint
+category: 6
+description: |
+  This Genesys Blueprint provides instructions for deploying Vonage Video on Genesys Cloud.
+The Vonage Video API (formerly TokBox OpenTok) makes it easy to embed high-quality interactive video, voice, messaging, and screen sharing into web and mobile apps.
+---

 This Genesys Blueprint provides instructions for deploying Vonage Video on Genesys Cloud.
 The Vonage Video API (formerly TokBox OpenTok) makes it easy to embed high-quality interactive video, voice, messaging, and screen sharing into web and mobile apps.
 For more info on how the video platform works, check out [Video API Basics](https://tokbox.com/developer/guides/basics/).